maths/moodle-qtype_stack/doc/en/Authoring/Question_blocks/ASCII.md

 ## Filters

 Filters control how the student's text input is processed and displayed.
-If no `[[filter]]` block is provided, the default `markdown-math` filter with transform `aligneq` is applied automatically by default.
+If no `[[filter]]` block is provided, the default `markdown-math` behaviour with transform `aligneq` is applied.

 A filter is specified with a `[[filter]]` child block inside the `[[ascii]]` block: